omar-rifai/safepaw/README.md

 ## Optimizing Case-Mix Planning at the Territorial Level: A Pathway-Centered and Resource-Aware Approach

-The dependencies in this project are managed with `poetry`.
-Please follow the [official instructions](https://python-poetry.org/) to install `poetry` on your system.
+The dependencies in this project are managed with `pixi`.  to install, you can run `curl -fsSL https://pixi.sh/install.sh | sh`

 #### Getting started